ankohanse/hass-dab-pumps/README.md

 If you have a device that is supported for DConnect then:
 - Enable your DAB Pumps devices to connect to DConnect.
 For more information on this, see the manual of your device.
 - Install the DConnect app, or open the DConnect website in a browser.
-- Setup an account for DConnect, see the remarks under 'DConnect Account' below.
+- Setup an account for DConnect.
-- Remember the email address and password for the account as these are needed during setup of this Home Assistant integration.
-- In DConnect, add your installation via the device serial number.
+- Add your installation via the device serial number.
-- Finally, setup the Home Assistant integration via the steps under [Installation](#installation)
+- Setup a sepatate account for use with this Home Assistant integration; follow the steps under  [Multiple Account Logins](#multiple-account-logins) below.

-### DConnect Account
+## Multiple Account Logins
-The DAB Pumps DConnect website and app seem to have a problem with multiple logins from the same account.
-I.e. when already logged into the app or website, then a subsequent login via this integration may fail.
+The H2D app and the DConnect app and website seem to have a problem with multiple logins from the same account.
+I.e. when already logged into the app or website, then a subsequent login via this Home Assistant integration may fail.

-Therefore it is recommended to create a separate account within DAB Pumps DConnect that is specific for this HA integration.
+Therefore it is recommended to create a separate account within DAB Pumps H2D or DConnect that is specific for use with Home Assistant.

-- Create a fresh email address specifically for Home Assistant at gmail, outlook or another provider.
+- Create a fresh email address at gmail, outlook or another provider.

-- Register this email address in the DAB Pumps DConnect website.
-Go to  [internetofpumps.com](https://internetofpumps.com/).
-Select 'Professional Users' and 'Open DConnect', or one of the apps.
+- For H2D:
+  - Login to the H2D app using your regular email address.
+  - In the bottom of the H2D app select 'Installations'.
+  - At the top of the page the owner is displayed.
+This is the name associated with your regular email address.
+Press the '>' next to it.
+  - Click on '+ Invite another user'.
+  - Fill in the email address you created specific for script use.
+Select user category 'Professional' to make use of all functionality of this library.
+Press 'Invite' and then 'Continue'.
+  - Follow the steps as described in the invitation email to register the new email address.
+Note that this is handled via the DConnect website (which is expected to be renamed to H2D soon).

+- For DConnect:
+  - Open the Dconnect app and logout from your normal account if needed.
+  - Press 'Login' and then 'Register'.
+This will open the DConnect website.
-- When entering your details and needing to choose between 'Professional' or 'End User' either are good, this has no implications on the website, app or the Home Assistant Integration.
+  - Enter the email address you created for script use and choose a password.
+The choice between 'Professional' or 'End User' either are good as this is only used for marketing purposes;  it has no implications on the website, app or this library.
-- Then, while logged in into DAB Pumps DConnect using your normal account, go to 'installation settings' and under 'manage permissions' press 'Add member' to invite the newly created email account.
-Access level 'Installer' is recommended to be able to use all features of the integration.
+  - Fill in all other details on the form and press 'Register'.
+  - Go back to the DConnect app and login using your normal account.
+  - Click on your installation and then at the bottom of the page on 'Installation Sharing'.
+  - Click on 'Add an installer' to make use of all functionality of this library.
+  - Fill in the email address you created specific for script use and click '+'.

 # Installation